 Head to yoga after school and find a new way to play!
 Young yogis will grow through a weekly program of age-appropriate physical postures, philosophy, breathing, sensory-based games, and creative crafts.
 Get ready to discover new worlds of fun in playful exploration, self-discovery, and body awareness.

-We’re pleased to announce a spring term of kids yoga!
-Our winter terms sold out, so please register today!
+We’re pleased to announce a fall term of kids yoga!
+Our spring terms sold out, so please register today!

 Parent and Baby